mumoshu/kube-airflow/README.md

 ### Prefix

 This Helm chart allows using a "prefix" string that will be added to every Kubernetes names.
-That allows instantiating several, independent Airflow in the same namespace.
+That allows instantiating several, independent Airflow clusters in the same namespace.

 Note:

-    Do NOT use characters such as " (double quote), ' (simple quote), / (slash) or \ (backslash) in your passwords and prefix
+    Do NOT use characters such as " (double quote), ' (simple quote), / (slash) or \ (backslash) in your passwords and prefix and keep it as small as possible.

 ### DAGs deployment: embedded DAGs or git-sync